Bodheim/NoteTaker/README.md

 ## Description

 We modified the given starter code to create an application called Note Taker that can be used to write and save notes.
 This application uses an Express.js back end and save and retrieve note data from a JSON file.
 The application’s front end was already created.
-It was our job to build the back end, connect the two, and then deploy the entire application to Hero
+It was our job to build the back end, connect the two, and then deploy the entire application to Heroku.

 ## Installation